jagrvargen/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 8. Print Base 16 = Prints all the digits in base 16 using putchar.

-9. Prints all single digit numbers, separated by a comma and blank space, using putchar.
+9. Prints all single digit numbers, separated by a comma and blank space, using putchar

+10.